sachserf/framework/README.md

     - Optionally use the function `template_html(path/to/the/new/file)`
 - make changes to the files and save them
 - open the file `make.R`
-- scroll down to the function `instructions` and add the `path/to/the/new/file.*` to the option `source_files`
+- add the `path/to/the/new/file.*` to the object `project_docs`
 - \*\*\*source the file `make.R`

 \*\*\* There are several ways to source the makefile:

 1. open the R-console and type `source("make.R")` (Or use the Addin `insert source make R`)

 2. open the file `make.R` and hit the `source`-button (upper-right corner of the source-pane in RStudio)

 3. Use a keybinding for the Addin `source make R` to source the file `make.R` automatically (To enable this feature you will need to specify a custom keybinding within RStudio: Tools --> Modify Keyboard Shortcuts...)

 4. Start a terminal in your project directory and use the command `RScript make.R`

 ## Further *Good behaviour* when working on framework-projects